jamespfennell/jpfennell.com/content/_index.md

 ## Software ~~~ Typesetting

-When I was doing research mathematics I got into typesetting and created one thing people have found useful:

 - [Linux and Mac installer](https://github.com/jamespfennell/mathtime-installer)
   for Michael Spivak's MathTime Professional 2 fonts for Latex.
 There's a free version of the fonts, so you have no excuse to continue using the overbearingly ubiquitous Computer Modern.